Healthy Homes Assessment Eskdale

 Eskdale Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory to all Eskdale and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory in all Eskdale and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove conformance with all Healthy Homes Standards that apply or will be in force during the tenure of your rental home.
+• Property managers and landlords have to keep records of their the compliance with all Healthy Homes Standards that apply or will be applicable during the tenancy of an apartment rental.

-• Property managers and private landlords are required to ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a renewal, new or a change in lease.
+• Property managers and private landlords are required to make sure their rental properties conform with the Healthy Homes Standards within 90 days of a new, renewed or varied Tenancy.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.

-• All houses rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2024